dp-os/gez/examples/docs/src/en/guide/frameworks/preact-htm.md

 # Preact+HTM

-This tutorial will guide you through building a Preact+HTM SSR application based on Gez from scratch.
-We will demonstrate how to create a server-side rendered application using the Gez framework through a complete example.
+This tutorial will guide you through building a Preact+HTM SSR application from scratch using the Gez framework.
+We'll walk through a complete example to demonstrate how to create a server-side rendered application with Gez.

 ## Project Structure